danielles0xg/TurbinePB_Q425_danielles0xg_task3/README.md

 - As an admin I can set up & update the Market with desired fees
 - As a Sellers I can list my NFTs for sale on the Marketplace
 - As a Buyers I can list all NFTS in platform and purchase anyone on sale
-- As a the fee recipient I can receive fees for all transactions in the market
+- As a the fee recipient I can receive fees from all transactions in the market

 ## Sequence Flow